UofT-DSI/applying_statistical_concepts/README.md

 * Learning Support Staff: **{Name}** {Pronouns}.
 Emails to the Technical Facilitator can be sent to {first_name.last_name}@mail.utoronto.ca.

 ### Requirements
-* Learners are not expected to have any coding experience, we designed the learning contents for beginners.
+* Participants are not expected to have any coding experience, we designed the learning contents for beginners.
-* Learners are encouraged to ask questions, and collaborate with others to enhance learning.
+* Participants are encouraged to ask questions, and collaborate with others to enhance learning.
-* Learners must have a computer and an internet connection to participate in online activities.
+* Participants must have a computer and an internet connection to participate in online activities.
-* Learners must have VSCode installed with the following extensions:
+* Participants must have VSCode installed with the following extensions:
     * [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
     * [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)
-* Learners must not use generative AI such as ChatGPT to generate code in order to complete assignments.
+* Participants must not use generative AI such as ChatGPT to generate code in order to complete assignments.
 It should be use as a supportive tool to seek out answers to questions you may have.
-* We expect learners to have completed the [onboarding repo](https://github.com/UofT-DSI/Onboarding/tree/tech-onboarding-docs).
+* We expect participants to have completed the [onboarding repo](https://github.com/UofT-DSI/Onboarding/tree/tech-onboarding-docs).
 * Camera is optional although highly encouraged.
 We understand that not everyone may have the space at home to have the camera on.

 ### Delivery of Module
 The module will run sychronously three times a week on Zoom.
 The first three days are used as "lectures" and will last a maximum of 3 hours.
 During this time, the Technical Facilitator will introduce the concepts for the week.
 The last day is used for as optional, asychronous work periods.
 The work periods will also last for up to 3 hours.
-During the work period, an Technical Facilitator or TA will be present on Zoom to assist learners reach the intended learning outcomes.
+During the work period, an Technical Facilitator or a Learning Support Staff will be present on Zoom to assist participants reach the intended learning outcomes.

 ### How the Technical Facilitator will deliver
 The Technical Facilitators will introduce the concepts through a collaborative live coding session usiing the Python notebooks found under `/01_slides`.
-All Technical Facilitators will also upload any live coding files to this repository for any learners to revisit under `/live_code`.
+All Technical Facilitators will also upload any live coding files to this repository for any participants to revisit under `/live_code`.

 ### Expectations
-Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.
+Participants are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.

 ## Class Schedule